About the Kalverpassage

 For Triangular Grid, Sigrid Calon explored the limits and possibilities offered by triangular LED panels, that have been specifically designed for the Kalverpassage.
 The LED-lights can display an infinite range of colour.
-Together with Coen Klösters, she looked into all the possibilities that an RGB LED screen could offer in the way of colour.
+Together with Naivi, who created a customised digital ‘paintbrush’ in the form of an app that Calon could use to project her work directly onto the screens, she looked into all the possibilities that an RGB LED screen could offer in the way of colour.

 Ichwan Noor — Beetle sphere

 Indonesian artist Ichwan Noor (Jakarta, 1963) is renowned for his large-scale sculptures of hybrid human, animal and technological forms.
 Noor focuses exclusively on the man-made, modifying different vehicular components into new, simplified shapes in which their original function is challenged.
 This 1953 Beetle is one in a series of lifesize full-scale VWs transformed into to perfect spheres and cubes.

 Ai Weiwei — Forever (Stainless steel Bicycles in gilding) 3 pairs 2 layers